-LANG2002 : Frenc h Language an d Culture - II.2 6 credits 100% coursework.
-Coursework includes (i) progress tests, (ii) participation in Whole year class and (iii) various assignments.
+LANG2002 : French Language and Culture - II.2 6 credits Assessment: 100% coursework.
+Coursework includes (i) progress tests, (ii) participation in class and (iii) various assignments.
+Whole year participation in class and (iii) various assignments.

 This course is taught throughout the year and will be based on the exploitation of authentic French material drawn from the media and other sources.
 The main emphasis will be on the development of reception skills, i.e. aural and reading skills.
 The objective of this course will be twofold: first, through an analytic approach, to make the students familiar with the actual use of French in conveying information, opinions, ideas and feelings.
 Second, to provide students with first-hand facts and details about French contemporary society and and customs as well as issues which confront French people.
 This course is intended to serve as a solid preparation for the period of time students are advised to spend in the country during the summer at the end of their second year.